Ekaterina Alexandrova: 2022: WTA 1000 semifinal, two titles, top 20

-Alexandrova eventually turned her underwhelming season around and reached the semifinals of the Charleston Open, defeating Allie Kiick, Zheng Qinwen, Karolina Pliskova and Magda Linette in route.
+Alexandrova eventually turned her underwhelming season around and reached the semifinals of the Charleston Open, defeating Allie Kiick, Zheng Qinwen, Karolína Plíšková and Magda Linette in route.
 She lost to the eventual champion Belinda Bencic, in straight sets.
-Following a second-round exit in Stuttgart to Anett Kontaveit, she reached her first WTA 1000 semifinals in Madrid from qualies cruising past Ostapenko and Anisimova in route.
-She lost to the eventual champion Ons Jabeur in the semifinal.
-However, it was followed by a second round appearance in Rome to Maria Sakkari.
+Following a second-round exit in Stuttgart to Anett Kontaveit, she reached her first WTA 1000 semifinals in Madrid as a qualifier cruising past Ostapenko and Anisimova in route.
+She lost to the eventual champion, Ons Jabeur, in the semifinal.
+However, it was followed by a second round appearance in Rome where she lost to Maria Sakkari.
 Seeded 30th in the French Open, she lost to Irina-Camelia Begu in the second round.

-She won her second WTA Tour title at the Rosmalen Open cruising past Dayana Yastremska, Anhelina Kalinina, Caty McNally, Veronika Kudermetova and Aryna Sabalenka dropping only one set.
-Following a second round loss to Daria Kasatkina in Berlin, she suffered a wrist injury and took a break.
+She won her second tour title at the Rosmalen Open cruising past Dayana Yastremska, Anhelina Kalinina, Caty McNally, Veronika Kudermetova and Aryna Sabalenka dropping only one set.
+Following a second-round loss to Daria Kasatkina in Berlin, she suffered a wrist injury and took a break.

 She suffered some early exits after returning from injury, losing in the second rounds of Cincinnati and Cleveland.
 Seeded 28th in the US Open, she reached the second round where she was defeated by Lauren Davis in three sets.